aziib/ComfyUI-MagCache/README.md

 # ComfyUI-MagCache

+## ‼️ Attention!
+this is just a fork from ZehongMa that i've fixed to minimize error for wan video. use this if you have problem on the original repositories.

 ## 🫖 Introduction
 Magnitude-aware Cache (MagCache) is a training-free caching approach.
 It estimates the fluctuating differences among model outputs across timesteps based on the robust **magnitude observations**, and thereby accelerating the inference using the error modeling mechanism and adaptive cache strategy.
 MagCache works well for Video Diffusion Models, Image Diffusion models.
 For more details and results, please visit our [project page](https://zehong-ma.github.io/MagCache) and [code](https://github.com/Zehong-Ma/MagCache).